Careers360 Logo

 A bag contains six white marbles and five red marbles.
 Find the number of ways in which four marbles can be drawn from the bag if

-(a) they can be of any colour
+(a) They can be of any c

 (b) two must be white and two red and

-(c) they must all be of the same colour.
+(c) They must all be of the same colour.

 Answer: